sheltah22/compiler/README.md

 ### Setup Instructions
 You will need ocaml, opam and oasis installed to run the compiler.
 1. Install ocaml and opam using your preferred package manager.
-2. Then use opam to install oasis using `opam install oasis`
+2. Then use opam to install oasis and menhir using `opam install oasis` and `opam install menhir`.

 ### Build Instructions
 Run `make clean` to clean up the directory (if necessary), and run `make` to build the project.